Title IV Student Withdrawal Policy: Undergraduate Students

-In a case when the student does not provide official notification of his/her intent to withdraw, NYIT may use the midpoint of the payment period as the date of withdrawal, with the following exception:
+In a case when the student does not provide official notification of their intent to withdraw, NYIT may use the midpoint of the payment period as the date of withdrawal, with the following exception:

 Last Date of Attendance

-NYIT may always use as the withdrawal date the student’s last date of attendance at an academic activity reported by a faculty member on a course enrollment roster or final grade sheet.
+NYIT may always use the withdrawal date as the student’s last date of attendance at an academic activity reported by a faculty member on a course enrollment roster or final grade sheet.
 Examples of academic activities are exams, tutorials, computer-assisted instruction, academic counseling, turning in class assignments, or attending a study group assigned by the college.
 The faculty member will maintain documentation of the last date of attendance.

 Date of Official Notification Not Provided

 This is the date that NYIT learns the student has ceased attendance.
-NYIT will perform the Return to Title IV Funds calculation and return any unearned funds no later than 45 days after the end of the payment period.
+NYIT will perform the Return to Title IV funds calculation and return any unearned funds no later than 45 days after the end of the payment period.
 For a student who withdraws without providing notification to NYIT, the college must determine the withdrawal date no later than 30 days after the end of the earliest: